 Julia has been with Saint Mark’s Preschool since 2001, expertly handling all manner of things related to enrollment, scheduling and parent communication and relations.
 She was promoted to the position of Director in 2011.
 Julia and husband James grew up in England and after marrying settled here in the states.
 Julia received her undergraduate degree in history at Kingston University, a masters degree in history from London School of Economics, and child development units from UCLA and Cerro Coso College.
 She and James are the parents of three adult children: Tessa, George and Abigail.

 Associate for Community Life

 Chey has been a member of Saint Mark’s since 2010 when she and her family moved to California from Memphis, Tennessee.
 She serves the parish as Associate for Community Life, coordinating communications, pastoral care and stewardship.
 Chey was a vestry member and served as Rector’s Warden.
 Chey has a Bachelor of Arts in Art History from the University of Memphis.
-She is married to Bill Widdop, a veterinarian, and together they have two children, Henry and Jane, and three four-legged kiddos: Belle, Nellie and Patrick.
+She is married to Bill Widdop, a veterinarian, and together they have two children, Henry and Jane, and two four-legged kiddos: Belle and Nellie.

 As a parent volunteer for the Glendale Unified School District, she has served on the PTA boards of Glendale Council, Hoover High School, and as president of the Toll Middle School Foundation.
 Because of her commitment to the school system, Chey has received PTA awards for Very Special Person, Honorary Service, Continuing Service and Golden Oak, the most prestigious PTA award in California given to an individual or organization that has made significant contributions to the welfare of children and youth in the school or community.